DocNow/waybackprov/README.md

 ## Log

-You should see a waybackprov.log that contains information about what is going on behind the scenes.
+If you would like to see detailed information about what *waybackprov* is doing use the `--log` option to supply the a file path to log to:

+    % waybackprov --log waybackprov.log https://example.com/

 ## Test